How Could Diabetes Affect Your Eyes?

 Typically associated with age, glaucoma occurs when there is an excess amount of fluid pressing on the optic nerve – the bundle of nerves that connects the eye to the brain.

+In its early stages, glaucoma can have very few symptoms.
+However, as it advances, you may notice blurred or missing areas in the vision.
 The exact symptoms you experience depend on the type of glaucoma you have.
 But whatever the type, they all pose a serious risk to your vision.

 Thankfully, this can be avoided if caught early, and there are now several methods of glaucoma treatment that can significantly reduce its effects.

-People with diabetes are more likely to develop cataracts at an earlier age than those without diabetes.
+High blood sugar levels can lead to structural changes in the lens, leading to accelerated development of cataracts.
+As a result, people with diabetes are more likely to develop cataracts at an earlier age than those without diabetes.
 Thankfully a short surgery can remove the cataract and restore your vision.

 What can I do to protect my eyes?

 If you have diabetes and have struggled in the past to manage your health, it’s never too late to start.
-Put the steps above into practice today and give yourself the best chance at clear and healthy vision for years to come.
+Put the steps above into practice today and give yourself the best chance at maintaining clear and healthy vision for years to come.